Ray's a Natural Genius?!

 Lynx slammed his hand on the desk again.
 The paper fell gently to the ground.
 Curious about what it said to get Lynx so riled up, Pennie got out of her seat and picked it up.
 When she turned it around, Pennie nearly shrieked in shock.

 “O-one hundred…” she muttered.
 “No way.”

 “There is no way someone like you can get a perfect score,” Lynx stated.
-“Therefore, you must have cheated somehow.”
+“You must have cheated somehow.”

 “You’re not going to be quiet unless we settle this, are you?”
 Ray closed his book and sighed.
 “I just answered all of the questions.
 That is all.”